ziden-dev/schema-models/README.md

 | std:bool   | Boolean | Standard boolean data type                                 |
 | std:date   | Date    | Date in YYYYMMDD format (no space or delimiter in between) |

-## Custom data type
+### Custom data type

-- The custom data type is *the stardard data type* which have *extra condition or value range*.
+- The custom data type is *the stardard data type* which have *extra conditions or value range*.
 - The custom data type can only be defined in context.
 - Declaring a new data type is the same as declare a property in a schema.